 After a little more chatting, it thrilled me when she came around to the in-home documentary session concept.
 I said we could start off just spending some time inside with the kids.
 If they wanted, we could end up at the nearby park to take more photos.

 Not surprisingly, the day before our photo shoot, up popped this message:

 Which brings me to the second reason I love my job: I don’t see the same things that you see.

 Deep breath in and say it with me: “this is not about the cleanliness of your house.”

 Documentary sessions are about pressing the pause button on this phase of life.
 The phase where there’s an entire room dedicated to tons of tiny toys, you hunt for bugs in the backyard, and try on mom’s sunglasses.

 Our morning together depicts so much about what this family does in their down-time away from work, school and other life obligations.
 And that is such a priceless gift to give their children when they are older.

 A mid-morning snack of Goldfish crackers, followed by a lively round of Trouble is the epitome of the perfect Sunday morning to these little ones.

-We need give ourselves a break and remember that our homes don’t need to like the pages of a magazine to be brimming with beauty and warmth.
-Our routines, or lack of a regular schedule on weekends, are an important part of the little memories that make up who you are as a family unit.
+We need to give ourselves a break and remember that our homes don’t need to like the pages of a magazine to be brimming with beauty and warmth.
+Our routines, or lack of a regular schedule on weekends, are an important part of the brief memories that make up who you are as a family unit.